NeuroVoices: Marcus Yountz, on the Promise and Phase 2 Data of Orexin Agent Alixorexton

 Do you have any timelines for Vibrance-2 and Vibrance-3?

-For Vibrance-2, which is the trial in narcolepsy type 2, we’re anticipating top-line results this fall.
-I don’t have a more precise date than that, but sometime in the fall is when we expect to be able to share data.
+For Vibrance-2, the trial in narcolepsy type 2, we’re anticipating top-line results this fall.
+I don’t have a more precise date than that, but sometime in the fall, we expect to be able to share data.

 Vibrance-3, which is our trial in idiopathic hypersomnia, started later and is still actively enrolling.
-That study is going well, and based on enrollment progress we expect results in the first half of next year.
-So, between now and mid-next year, we’ll have data across all three of these sleep disorders.
+That study is going well, and based on enrollment progress, we expect results in the first half of next year.
+Between now and mid–next year, we’ll have data across all 3 of these sleep disorders.

 Can you provide an overview of Vibrance-1 and the main efficacy and safety findings?

 Vibrance-1 was our study in narcolepsy type 1.
-It was designed as a hybrid trial: we had a six-week randomized, double-blind, placebo-controlled phase, followed by a seven-week optional open-label extension.
-So, overall, patients could be in the study for up to 13 weeks.
+It was designed as a hybrid trial: a 6-week randomized, double-blind, placebo-controlled phase followed by a 7-week optional open-label extension.
+So, patients could be in the study for up to 13 weeks overall.

-During the double-blind portion, patients were randomized to one of three fixed doses of alixorexton—4 mg, 6 mg, or 8 mg—or to placebo.
-After six weeks, those who entered the open-label extension all switched to alixorexton starting at 6 mg.
+Patients were randomly assigned to 1 of 3 fixed doses of alixorexton—4 mg, 6 mg, or 8 mg—or to placebo during the double-blind portion.
+After 6 weeks, those who entered the open-label extension all switched to alixorexton starting at 6 mg.
 The transfer from placebo to active drug was blinded, so patients didn’t know what they had received in the first phase.
-In the extension, there was a two-week period where patients and their physicians could adjust the dose up or down, and then they remained stable for the final five weeks.
+In the extension, there was a 2-week period when patients and their physicians could adjust the dose up or down, and then they remained stable for the final 5 weeks.
 That design gave us a chance to see both fixed-dose effects and what happens when you allow some real-world style titration.

-The primary endpoint was mean sleep latency on the Maintenance of Wakefulness Test (MWT), which is a standard objective measure of ability to stay awake.
-Key secondary endpoints included the Epworth Sleepiness Scale and the frequency of cataplexy attacks.
-Across these measures, we saw meaningful improvements with alixorexton compared to placebo.
+The primary end point was mean sleep latency on the MWT, which is a standard objective measure of the ability to stay awake.
+Key secondary end points included the Epworth Sleepiness Scale and the frequency of cataplexy attacks.
+Across these measures, we saw meaningful improvements with alixorexton compared with placebo.

 What insights did you gain from exploratory measures such as fatigue and cognition?